 We believe the roles of chief executive officer and chairman of the board should normally be separated.
-However, to facilitate succession planning, on February 2, 2023 our Board of Directors combined the roles by appointing Matthew J. Missad as Chairman of the Board.
+However, to facilitate the execution of our existing succession plans, on February 2, 2023 our Board of Directors combined the roles by appointing Matthew J. Missad as Chairman of the Board.
 Our Board also appointed Thomas W. Rhodes as Lead Independent Director.

 Mr. Rhodes will chair sessions of Board meetings that are exclusively attended by independent directors.
 He will communicate actions requested by the independent directors and serve as a liaison between the independent directors and our Chief Executive Officer.
 We believe that this structure provides the most effective governance of the Board at this time.